TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 In future versions, these scripts will be supported as preamble scripts, eliminating the need for manual resubmission (see the Preambles section below).

-## PerQueue configuration
+## 3. myqueue configuration
-PerQueue requires cluster-specific configuration.
-You can set this in `~/.myqueue/config.py`.
+To use PerQueue, you need to requires cluster-specific configuration.
+Since it depends on the package `myqueue` You can set this in `~/.myqueue/config.py`.
 In the [myqueue documentation](https://myqueue.readthedocs.io/configuration.html), you can find further details.